Smooth Restart Principle

 $worker->onWorkerStart = function($worker) { // onWorkerStart is a callback triggered after the process starts

-require_once __DIR__ . '/your/path/MessageHandler.php'; // The file loaded after the process starts supports hot updates
+require_once __DIR__ . '/your/path/MessageHandler.php'; // Files loaded after the process starts support hot updates

 $messageHandler = new MessageHandler();